On behalf of The Law Office of Gustavo E. Frances, P.A.

 Many Florida readers have been unable to avoid media coverage concerning the FBI’s decision to look into new emails connected to presidential candidate Hillary Clinton.
 Those emails were discovered as part of an unrelated case involving the husband of one of Clinton’s top aides.
 The high-profile story serves as a powerful reminder of the role that digital data can play within a divorce case.

 Technology has advanced rapidly in recent years, and it is very difficult to stay abreast of all of the changes and developments in the digital age.
 As such, many people still believe that simply deleting information from their personal computer eliminates all traces of that content.
 In reality, however, it is incredibly difficult to fully obscure one’s digital footprints.

-When it comes to divorce, digital data provides a treasure trove of information for divorce attorneys.
+When it comes to divorce, digital data provides a treasure trove of information for a divorce attorney.
 In most cases, attorneys are looking for evidence to use in the negotiation of financial issues and matters of child custody.
-That said, few Florida spouses enjoy the thought of perfect strangers digging through everything they have seen, said and done online.
+That said, few Florida spouses enjoy the thought of perfect strangers digging through everything they have seen, said, and done online.

 The New York Times, “In a Divorce, Who Gets Custody of Electronic Data?
 The Lawyers“, Jonah Engel Bromwich and Daniel Victor, Oct.
 31, 2016